nasoym/task_tools/README.md

-# Task Calendar
+# Task Tools

-this repository cotains a command line which should enable to organize tasks in a calendar view.
+this repository contains mainly bash command line tools which should provide hierchay and calendar reports for task warrior tasks.